-- The protect has three components: a permanent commissioned work of art, a temporary work of art, and a special event for the community.
-This RFQ is for the permanent commissioned work of art, but the artist may also be involved in the planning of the temporary activation and community event. - The permanent commissioned work of art will be sited within Raccoon River Park [ase following map for more internation]. - Places see the following pages for more information regarding the project.
+The project has three components: a permanent commissioned work of art, a temporary work of art, and a special event for the community.
+This RFQ is for the permanent commissioned work of art, but the artist may also be involved in the planning of the temporary artwork and community event.

+The permanent commissioned work of art will be sited within Raccoon River Park [see following map for more information1.

+Please see the following pages for more information regarding the project.